Hybrid matrix compression for high-frequency problems: Directional -matrices Directional H2-matrices

 Due to (\ref{eq:all_directions}), we only have to satisfy the conditions (\ref{eq:adm_standard}) and (\ref{eq:adm_parabolic}) and can then find a direction $c_{ts}\in\mathcal{D}_t=\mathcal{D}_s$ that satisfies the first condition (\ref{eq:adm_directions}): for $t,s\in\ctIl{\ell}$, we let $c_{ts}\in\mathcal{D}_\ell$ be a best approximation of the direction from the midpoint $m_s$ of the source box $B_s$ to midpoint $m_t$ of the target box $B_t$, i.e.,

+If $m_t=m_s$, the admissibility condition (\ref{eq:adm_standard}) is violated and we can choose any $c_{ts}\in\mathcal{D}_\ell$.
 This leaves us with the task of splitting the matrix $G$ into submatrices $G|_{\hat t\times\hat s}$ such that $B_t$ and $B_s$ satisfy the admissibility conditions (\ref{eq:adm_standard}) and (\ref{eq:adm_parabolic}).
 A decomposition with the minimal necessary number of submatrices can be constructed by a recursive procedure that again gives rise to a tree structure and inductively ensures $\level(t)=\level(s)$, so that the directions $c_{ts}$ are well-defined.

 \begin{definition}[Block tree] Let $\ctI$ be a cluster tree for the index set $\Idx$ with root $r_\Idx$, let $(\mathcal{D}_\ell)_{\ell=0}^{\pI}$ be a family of directions.

 A tree $\mathcal{T}$ is called a \emph{block tree} for $\ctI$ if \begin{itemize} \item for each $b\in\mathcal{T}$ there are $t,s\in\ctI$ such that $b=(t,s,c_{ts})$, \item the root $r\in\mathcal{T}$ satisfies $r=(r_\Idx,r_\Idx,c_{r_\Idx r_\Idx})$, \item for each $b=(t,s,c_{ts})\in\mathcal{T}$ we have